openstate/open-cultuur-data/docs/user/api.rst

       </OAI-PMH>

    :statuscode 200: OK, no errors.
-   :statuscode 404: The source and/or object does not exist.
+   :statuscode 404: The requested source and/or object does not exist.